OSU-CS362-F16/362Exercises/templates/hw2/README.md

 If you were unable describe your approach to developing your test suite and justify why the class is correct for the cases above

-## What to submit

-Your code must
+## Submission checklist

+Did you `git add` ...

-* All test suite files from part 1)
+* All test suite files from part 1)?
-* Written answers from part 1) in `submissions/hw2/P1.txt`
+* Written answers from part 1) in `submissions/hw2/P1.txt`?
-* All test suite files from part 2a)
+* All test suite files from part 2a) ?
-* Written answers from part 2b) in `submissions/hw2/P2.txt`
+* Written answers from part 2b) in `submissions/hw2/P2.txt`?

+Be sure to `git commit` and `git push origin master`

 ## How to submit

-Create a new branch of your repository called `hw2` containing your final submission.
+When you've done the above, create a new branch of your repository called `hw2`. `submissions/hw2` in branch `hw2` should contain all files from `templates/hw2` in addition to the files you added.
 This branch must be created before the due date to receive credit.